sol-dnn/robust_regression_optimization/README.md

 - Comparing the Huber model’s performance against Ridge and Lasso regression on real datasets.
 - Providing well-structured figures and results, similar to an experiment section in a research paper.

-Getting Started
+#### Getting Started

-Prerequisites

 Ensure you have the following dependencies installed:

 pip install numpy scipy matplotlib cvxopt numba

-Alternatively, you can use:

-pip install -r requirements.txt

-Running the Notebook
+#### Running the Notebook

 Open the Jupyter notebook and execute the cells in order:

 jupyter notebook project_danan_solal_and_mourre_gregoire.ipynb

 ### Project Structure
-Part 0: Why a Robust Regression Model?Introduction to robust regression and generating a dataset with outliers.
+- Part 0: Why a Robust Regression Model?Introduction to robust regression and generating a dataset with outliers.
-Part 1: Mean Absolute Error (MAE) Regression
+- Part 1: Mean Absolute Error (MAE) Regression
-Part 2: Huber Regression
+- Part 2: Huber Regression
-Part 3: Custom Solvers for L1 and L2 Regularization
+- Part 3: Custom Solvers for L1 and L2 Regularization
-Part 4: Creating a scikit-learn Estimator
+- Part 4: Creating a scikit-learn Estimator
-Part 5: Experiments and Results
+- Part 5: Experiments and Results

 ### Results & Analysis